cbwesterman/selective-avg-color-finder/README.md

 # selective-avg-color-finder
-This project finds the average color of the selection area the user gives.
+<p>This project finds the average color of the selection area the user gives.</p>